 The Celery Farm is a 107-acre freshwater wetland and, as its name implies, a former celery farm.
 Its entrance is easily missed traveling along the busy Franklin Turnpike in Allendale.
 However, once inside it is a small but magnificent oasis with a meadow and small streams providing a habitat for many species of birds, small mammals, fish, reptiles and insects.
 The Fyke Nature Association and the Borough of Allendale co-manage the sanctuary.

 |Trails Overview:|| |

 Behind the kiosk at the parking area, a mile-long loop trail goes around Lake Appert [named after the original owner] following a stream for most of the way, with off-shoots at the northern end.
 The loop is totally flat and consists of dirt-covered/ mulch covered ground and several foot bridges; some families report even taking their young children in strollers.
 Three raised observation platforms and seven benches are along the way as well as the Pauline Oxnard Butterfly Garden (just east of Fox Lane).
 Use Web Map link above for a trail map.
 Click for a detailed description of a hike in the Celery Farm.

 Find your way to the Franklin Turnpike in Allendale, the park entrance is on the east side of the road, 500 feet north of Cottage Place.
 Look for signs with "Green Acres" and "Wildlife Sanctuary" and a small parking lot that will hold a half-dozen cars.
 If filled do not park on the Franklin Turnpike, rather use nearby Pittis Avenue.
-Click on map tab at the top of this web page.
+Click on Location Tab.

 |Contact Information:||The Fyke Nature Association |